-Envision an opportunity for clergy and laity pairs to engage in conversation about practical church strategies, and understanding the ways that relational leadership skills are critical to a healthy congregational future.
+Envision an opportunity for clergy and laity pairs to be an intentional community, engaging in conversation about practical church strategies and understanding the ways that relational leadership skills are critical to a healthy congregational future.
 The Leadership Fellows Program dedicates itself to this vision.

 Year one, which starts in the fall, focuses on who we are as leaders and how to be more effective in relationships.
 During year two, Fellows learn to look at their church and community with a different lens, hearing about church strategies they can put into practice.
 All of this happens through a mix of faculty sharing, alongside interactive discussion and peer learning.
 During the two year program, a covenant community develops, and trusting relationships build.